pip-services/pip-services-docs/content/en/dart/components/config/_index.md

 like JSON, YAML or property files.

 #### [JsonConfigReader](json_config_reader)
-Config reader that reads configuration from JSON file.
+Config reader that reads configuration from a JSON file.

 The reader supports parameterization using Handlebar template engine.